Belgrave, Leicester: History

-Belgrave is home to Belgrave Hall & Gardens.
-Belgrave Hall, built between 1709 and 1713 is a Grade II* listed building in a plain classical style.
-The Hall is in the midst of two acres of serene walled gardens that are open to the public during special events.
-It has changed hands many times, but the owners have always played a major role in the economic, social and charitable life of the community.
+Belgrave is home to Belgrave Hall and Gardens.
+Belgrave Hall, built between 1709 and 1713 in a plain classical style is in the midst of two acres of serene walled gardens.
+It has changed hands many times but the owners have always played a major role in the economic, social and charitable life of the community.
+It is very well-known for Paranormal Activity.

-St Peter's Church is the oldest building in the local conservation area, parts of which date from the twelfth century.
-Archaeologists believe there may be an earlier Saxon church beneath the present structure.
+St Peter's Church is the oldest building in the local conservation area.
+It has the most magnificent Norman doorway in England.
+Archaeologists believe that there may be an earlier Saxon church beneath the present structure.
+Sightings of Apparitions have also been seen.